bybysker/fcpx-edit-buddy/README.md

    python src/audio_to_srt.py
    ```

-   This will generate an `output.srt` file in the project root.
+   This will generate an `output.srt` file in the project root, with each subtitle segment corresponding to a complete sentence for improved clarity.

 ### Integrate SRT into FCPX